Introduction to Darley

 New to the Dalham Hall roster for 2014 is Farhh who, as a racehorse, was the brilliant winner of the G1 Champion and G1 Lockinge Stakes in 2013.
 Two of the best thoroughbred stallions seen in Australia in recent years also reside at Dalham – Sepoy, a World Champion at three and the best juvenile colt since the 1970s, and Helmet – a dual G1 winner at two who went on to win the G1 Caulfield Guineas in record time.

-Kildangan Stud in County Kildare, Ireland, was purchased in 1986 and is now home to nine thoroughbred stallions, including leading sires Cape Cross and Shamardal, plus the highly promising young stallions Iffraaj and Teofilo – both of whom were responsible for multiple G1 winners in 2013.
+Kildangan Stud in County Kildare, Ireland, was purchased in 1986 and is now home to ten thoroughbred stallions, including leading sires Cape Cross and Shamardal, plus the highly promising young stallions Iffraaj and Teofilo – both of whom were responsible for multiple G1 winners in 2013.

 They are joined in 2014 by New Approach’s outstanding son Dawn Approach, the undefeated Champion Juvenile, who went on to win the Guineas and the St James’s Palace Stakes at three.
-Another addition for 2014 is undefeated Champion two-year-old, Reckless Abandon.

 Darley’s global bloodstock expansion continued in 2001 with the purchase of Jonabell Farm, located in the famous bluegrass state of Kentucky in the United States.
 Founded in 1946 by renowned breeder John A Bell III, Jonabell has produced over 200 Stakes winners and will stand 13 stallions in 2014 including the world-class stallion, Animal Kingdom.
 The talented Kentucky Derby winner also recorded a scintillating win in the Dubai World Cup in 2013.
 The roster also includes World Champion three-year-old Discreet Cat and two of America’s leading stallions, Medaglia d’Oro and Street Cry, together with Street Cry’s son Street Sense – the only horse ever to win both the Breeders’ Cup Juvenile and Kentucky Derby who is now establishing himself as a leading sire in the thoroughbred breeding world.
 Darley will also stand Desert Party and new retiree Emcee at Sequel Stallions stud farm in New York.